 It was not until 1951 when the NSW Government Gazette of that year revoked the 1863 NSW Government Gazette for the lands usage and the land was re-dedicated as a general cemetery.

 Trustee's were appointed

-for the Church of England portion of the General Cemetery in 1952.
+for the C of E portion of the General Cemetery in 1952.